awsdocs/aws-freertos-docs/doc_source/userguide/ota-cli-workflow.md

 ]
 ```

-The following is an example of a JSON file passed into the create\-ota\-update CLI command that allows Amazon FreeRTOS OTA to start a code\-signing job and create a code\-signing profile and stream\.
+The following is an example of a JSON file passed into the create\-ota\-update CLI command that allows FreeRTOS OTA to start a code\-signing job and create a code\-signing profile and stream\.

 ```
 [